leibylucw/hearthstone-access-patcher/README.md

-# HearthstoneAccess Beta Patcher
+# HearthstoneAccess Patcher
-A script that automates patching Hearthstone using the [HearthstoneAccess beta Patch](https://www.hearthstoneaccess.com/)
+A script that automates patching Hearthstone using the [HearthstoneAccess Community Patch](https://www.hearthstoneaccess.com/)

 ## Overview
 This script (referred to as the patcher) performs the following tasks:
-* Downloads the zipped archive of the HearthstoneAccess Beta patch
+* Downloads the zipped archive of the HearthstoneAccess community patch
 * Unzips the archive
 * Places the contents in your Hearthstone installation directory
 * Prompts if you want the changelog put on your desktop